Schedule & Results

 Eligible Volunteer Roles

-- Bunion Derby races: Water Stop; Finish Line (timing or scoring); Course Marshal; Race Director or Assistant Race Director.
-You cannot get volunteer credit for supporting a race that you also run (although you’re welcome to both support and run in the same event).
-The WDF & RATW races are the same “event” for purposes of this rule.
+- Bunion Derby Series races: Water Stop; Finish Line (timing/scoring/awards/food prep); Course Marshall; Race Director or Assistant Race Director; other roles as defined by the Race Director.
+You cannot get volunteer credit for supporting a race that you have also run (although you’re are still welcome to both support and run in the same event).
+The WDF 5K & RATW 5K races are the same “event” for purposes of this rule.
 No exceptions.

-- Marathon/Half-Marathon/Army Ten Miler Training Programs: Coach or small-group coach.
+- Marathon/Half-Marathon Training Programs: Coach or small-group coach.

-- Website Manager; Team Coordinator, Permit Coordinators, Photographer, Weekly Workout Directors (SLR and Wednesday Night).
+- Newsletter Editor; Website Manager; Team Coordinator, Permit Coordinators, Photographer, Weekly Workout Directors (SLR and Wednesday Night).